ADHD....Why can't you sit still?

 Air pollution (children that live in the city have higher rates of ADHD then choose in the country).

-BPA from plastics exposure is linked with increased ADHD
+BPA from plastic exposure is linked with increased ADHD

 Lifestyle